grisha/grisha.github.com/source/_posts/2015-03-10-influxdb-data.markdown

 InfluxDB feels a little like a relational database in some aspects (e.g. it has a SQL-like query language) but not in others.

 The top level container is a _database_.
-A InfluxDB database is very much like what a database is in MySQL, it's a collection of contains other things.
+An InfluxDB database is very much like what a database is in MySQL, it's a collection of other things.

 "Other things" are called _data points_, _series_, _measurements_,
 _tags_ and _retention policies_.
 Under the hood (i.e. you never deal